AI Use Cases/Software

 1. 1

 The system is only as reliable as the source data.
-If Salesforce fields are inconsistently populated by reps, deployment tags are missing from GitHub, or PagerDuty incidents aren't linked to Jira tickets, the causal inference engine will surface correlations built on incomplete signal.
+If Salesforce fields are inconsistently populated by reps, deployment tags are missing from GitHub, or PagerDuty incidents aren't linked to Jira tickets, the system will surface correlations built on incomplete signal.
 Before deployment, executives need an honest audit of CRM hygiene, tagging discipline, and whether source systems are actually capturing the events the model needs to learn from.
 The AI flags missing signal, but it cannot manufacture it.

 2. 2